x-t/regitra-parody/HITCHHIKERS_GUIDE.md

 ### Contributing

 While the project is in a completed state, contributions may be considered.
+Development builds are seen in the `next` branch, with the subsequent domain [next.regitra.pages.dev](https://next.regitra.pages.dev/) for the preview.

 Your commits must be [signed](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) and signed-off.